Pope

 According to Catholic tradition, the apostolic see of Rome was founded by Saint Peter and Saint Paul in the first century.
-The papacy is one of the most enduring institutions in the world and has had a prominent part in human history.
+The papacy is one of the longest enduring institutions in the world and has been a prominent force in human history.
 In ancient times, the popes helped spread Christianity and intervened to find resolutions in various doctrinal disputes.
 In the Middle Ages, they played a role of secular importance in Western Europe, often acting as arbitrators between Christian monarchs.
 (Note: The papacy was an influence in regulating the colonization of the New World.
 See Treaty of Tordesillas and Inter caetera.)
 In addition to the expansion of Christian faith and doctrine, modern popes are involved in ecumenism and interfaith dialogue, charitable work, and the defence of human rights.

 Over time, the papacy accrued broad secular and political influence, eventually rivalling those of territorial rulers.
 In recent centuries, the temporal authority of the papacy has declined and the office is now largely focused on religious matters.
 By contrast, papal claims of spiritual authority have been increasingly firmly expressed over time, culminating in 1870 with the proclamation of the dogma of papal infallibility for rare occasions when the pope speaks ex cathedra—literally 'from the chair (of Saint Peter)'—to issue a formal definition of faith or morals.
-The pope is considered one of the world's most powerful people due to the extensive diplomatic, cultural, and spiritual influence of his position on both 1.3 billion Catholics and those outside the Catholic faith, and because he heads the world's largest non-government provider of education and health care, with a vast network of charities.
+The pope is considered one of the world's most powerful people due to the extensive diplomatic, cultural, and spiritual influence of his position on both 1.4 billion Catholics and those outside the Catholic faith, and because he heads the world's largest non-government provider of education and health care, with a vast network of charities.